loganfarrow/Grabby/README.md

 Note: Depending on your Python installation, you may need to use python3 instead of python.

+### (OPTIONAL) Step 4: Setup Google Vision API
+Google Vision generally provides superior text recognition than Pytesseract.
+However, it requires an internet connection and only 1,000 free uses per month are provided, but that is enough for most users.

+Follow the instructions provided in [this link](https://cloud.google.com/vision/docs/setup)  to get your Google Vision API JSON file.

+Then download the file, go to Grabby -> Settings -> API Credentials Path and select the file.
+Be sure to change the Text Decoder option to Google Vision.

 ### Enjoy!
 If you run into any issues or have any suggestions, please file an issue on the GitHub page for this project.
 Contributions to this project are welcome and appreciated!